Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Background on the Shearer criterion and the MT algorithm

 \subsection{The resampling table}

-In the MT algorithm as we have presented it, the new values for each variable are drawn in an online fashion.
-One key analytical technique of Moser \& Tardos \cite{mt} is to instead precompute the randomness in a \emph{resampling table} $R$.
-This table records, for each variable $i$, an infinite list of values $R(i,0), R(i,1), \dots, $ for that variable.
-The natural probability distribution for $R$ is to draw the entries $R(i,j)$ independently, such that $R(i,j)$ has the same distribution as the variable $X(i)$ in $\Omega$.
-With some abuse of notation, we say that in this case $R \sim \Omega$.
+In the MT algorithm as we have presented it, the new values for each variable are drawn in an online fashion when a bad-event $B$ is encountered.
+We refer to this as \emph{resampling} $B$.
+One key analytical technique of Moser \& Tardos \cite{mt} is to instead pre-compute a \emph{resampling table} $R$, which records an infinite list of values $R(i,0), R(i,1), \dots, $ for each variable $i$.
+Each variable $X(i)$ is initially set to $R(i,0)$; when it is first resampled, it is set to $R(i,1)$, and so on.
+There is a natural probability distribution on $R$, which is to draw each entry $R(i,j)$ independently from the distribution of $X(i)$ in $\Omega$; with some abuse of notation, we refer to this as drawing $R \sim \Omega$.